momofarm/rq/README.md

+Some modification of mine:

+add a command line option --rate_limit restrict worker to proceed a job in a fixed time (in seconds) 0 for no limit which means run instantly
+10 means 10 seconds, so the worker will process a job every 10 seconds

 RQ (_Redis Queue_) is a simple Python library for queueing jobs and processing them in the background with workers.
 It is backed by Redis and it is designed to have a low barrier to entry.
 It should be integrated in your web stack